MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/decommission-deactivate.md

 - For instructions to import your Azure Information Protection tenant key as a TPD file, see [Add a Trusted Publishing Domain](https://technet.microsoft.com/library/cc771460.aspx).

-- To install the Windows PowerShell module for Azure Rights Management, to set the migration URL, see [Installing Windows PowerShell for Azure Rights Management](install-powershell.md).
+- To install the Windows PowerShell module for Azure Rights Management, to set the migration URL, see [Installing the AADRM PowerShell module](install-powershell.md).

 - To use PowerShell with the Azure Information Protection client, see [Using PowerShell with the Azure Information Protection client](../rms-client/client-admin-guide-powershell.md).